 Introduction

 Understanding how individual atoms move on crystal surfaces is fundamental to materials science, catalysis, and nanotechnology.
-This atomic-scale motion, called adatom diffusion, plays a key role in processes like thin film growth and chemical reactions on surfaces.
+This atomic-scale motion, called adatom diffusion, drives processes like thin film growth and surface chemical reactions.

-As I’ve been learning molecular dynamics simulations for my graduate work, I’ve found that these simulations can generate valuable data for training machine learning models.
-This post walks through simulating copper adatom diffusion on a Cu(100) surface using LAMMPS, building on the excellent tutorial by Eric N. Hahn.
+While learning molecular dynamics simulations for my graduate work, I discovered these simulations generate valuable training data for machine learning models.
+This tutorial walks through simulating copper adatom diffusion on a Cu(100) surface using LAMMPS, building on Eric N. Hahn’s excellent adatom tutorial.

 What you’ll learn:

-• How to set up LAMMPS for surface diffusion simulations
+• Setting up LAMMPS for surface diffusion simulations

 Understanding Adatoms and Surface Diffusion